plutoniumcat/DailyExercise/README.md

 Then navigate into the folder containing DailyExercise and run setup.sh.
 This will create a virtual environment to run the program in and install the required packages.
 ### Running DailyExercise
-Once setup has been completed, you will be able to run DailyExercise by running dailyexercise.sh
+Once setup has been completed, you will be able to run DailyExercise with ./dailyexercise.sh

 ### Requirements
 Python 3